MV Ventura

-MV Ventura is a cruise ship of the P&O Cruises fleet.
-The 116,017 GT ship was built by Fincantieri at their shipyard in Monfalcone, Italy and is 288.6 m long.
+Ventura is a cruise ship of the P&O Cruises fleet.
+The ship was built by Fincantieri at their shipyard in Monfalcone, Italy and is 288.6 m long.
 She officially entered service with the company in April 2008 and was named by Dame Helen Mirren.
-Ventura underwent a refit at the Blohm & Voss shipyard in Hamburg, Germany, during March and April 2013, and re-entered service on 7 April 2013 with a voyage to Spain and Portugal.
+Ventura underwent a refit at the Blohm+Voss shipyard in Hamburg, Germany, during March and April 2013, and re-entered service on 7 April 2013 with a voyage to Spain and Portugal.
 In February 2023 she underwent a minor refit again at the Hamburg shipyard, re-entering service four weeks later.

 Overview

-MV Ventura is owned by Carnival UK and operated by P&O Cruises.
-When the ship entered service in April 2008 she was one of the largest cruise ships built for the British market.
+Ventura is owned by Carnival Corporation and operated by P&O Cruises.
+When the ship entered service in April 2008, she was one of the largest cruise ships built for the British market.
 Ventura can accommodate 3,192 passengers, and has 1,550 cabins, of which about 60% possess private balconies.
 It has fourteen public decks, eight restaurants, six boutiques, five pools and three show lounges, including a theatre.

 After being handed over on 29 March, Ventura arrived in Southampton in the morning of 6 April 2008, ahead of its first mini cruise to Belgium on 11 April, and her first full cruise on 18 April.

-British actress Dame Helen Mirren officially christened Ventura and became the ship's "Godmother", prior to its maiden cruise to the Mediterranean Sea.
+British actress Helen Mirren officially christened Ventura and became the ship's "godmother", prior to its maiden cruise to the Mediterranean Sea.
 In a break with tradition, Dame Helen commanded a team of Royal Marine Commandos to assist her in naming Ventura in a dramatic abseil.

-Accidents and incidents

-Passenger "rebellion"
+Ship history

 During the Christmas 2008/New Year 2009 period in the Caribbean, there were reports of loutish behaviour on board, culminating in a rift between passengers who had paid the full fare and those who had not, described by the media as a passenger "rebellion".
 As a result of the problems, two passengers were ejected from the ship and three scheduled ports of call were omitted from the itinerary.

-Bay of Biscay damage

 After experiencing bad weather on 18 October 2012 in the Bay of Biscay, Ventura suffered slight damage to the aluminium superstructure deck high up on the ship.
 Ventura underwent repairs in Southampton on 19 October 2012.
 P&O stated that this had no structural strength or safety implications.
 Some passengers were ordered not to use their balconies.

-Power failure

 Shortly after leaving the southern tip of Tenerife, on 25 October 2014 at around 6.15pm, Ventura experienced a fault with two of its six engines.
 As a result, power was lost.
 Once generators were working again and providing power to the ship, the engines restarted, around 40 minutes later.
 It then proceeded onwards, completing its further itinerary with no further issues.
 It was, however, reported by passengers that the same thing had happened on departure from Genoa, a week earlier.